Quantum Super-Resolution with Balanced Homodyne Detection in Low-Earth-Orbit: Analysis

-As an example, we model a realistic LEO setup with on-board optical parameters given in \cref{tab:constant-params}.
-For simplicity, we assume $\ell_{+}\approx\ell_{-}\equiv\ell$ and $N_{+}=N_{-}\equiv N$.
-In \cref{fig:d-example}, we show the results of two setups capturing $N=10^2$ and $N=10^4$ photons from each source, and, for both setups, three photodetection efficiency cases are considered: the SQL ($\eta=1$), $\eta=0.9$ (realistic) and $\eta=0.1$ (worst-case).
-Evidently, super-resolution of $d$ (i.e. $d_{min}<d_{rayleigh}$) is achievable in all considered cases.
-Our results also show a significant tolerance for photodetection losses, as super-resolution is achieved even when $\eta=0.1$.
-Lastly, we note that the diffraction-based loss in the range $\ell>10^5$~m\footnote{Diffraction causes the rapid expansion of the source beam width for $\ell>z_R$ where $z_R\approx5\times10^4$~m in the example setup, and thus a rapid drop in the BHD signal strength.}, still allows for super-resolution in all cases considered.
-This final point emphasizes the robustness of the BHD solution over realistic channel and receiver conditions.
+To visualize the impact of diffraction and detector inefficiency, let us consider an example LEO setup between three satellites ($A_{\pm}$ and $B$) with system parameters per \cref{tab:constant-params}.
+For simplicity, we assume that $A_{\pm}$ are equally bright, $N_{+}=N_{-}\equiv N$.
+In \cref{fig:d-example}, we show the results for two example LEO setups capturing $N=10^2$ and $N=10^4$ photon, and, for both setups, three photodetection efficiency cases are considered: the SQL ($\eta=1$), $\eta=0.9$ (realistic) and $\eta=0.1$ (worst-case).
+We approximated $\ell_{\pm}\approx\ell$, and spanned $\ell$ over realistic LEO inter-satellite ranges (i.e. $10^5\leq\ell\leq10^7$ m) \cite{Shehata2021}.

+Evidently, super-resolution of $d$ (i.e. $d_{min}<d_{rayleigh}$) is achievable under certain conditions.
+Notably, the results show tolerance for photodetection inefficiency as super-resolution is achieved even when $\eta=0.1$ within the region $10^4<\ell<10^5$ m.
+Although, improving $\eta>0.1$ clearly increases the range of suitable $\ell$.
+Lastly, we note that the diffraction-based loss\footnote{Diffraction causes the rapid expansion of the source beam width for $\ell>z_R$ where $z_R\approx5\times10^4$~m in the example LEO setup.} in the range $\ell>10^5$~m, still allows for super-resolution in some cases.
+This final point indicates the robustness of the BHD solution against photonic loss from diffraction and photodetection inefficiency.